The-Animonculory/Modding-Resources/Mod Creation.md

  - Note: Only get `CK Custom ini`.

 ### Download SKSE
 - Get the one for Anniversary Edition https://skse.silverlock.org/ and add it to your `SkyrimFresh` folder.
-Extract it in there.
+Extract it in there, delete the .zip.
 - Open the contents of that new skse folder until you see `src`, `data`, etc. Inside the `Data` folder, you will find a `Scripts` folder with more contents.
 Right-click `Scripts` and zip it.
 Name it ``SKSEScripts.zip`` and move that to your ``SkyrimFresh`` folder.

 ### Install MO2